Canadian passengers stranded after party flight to Mexico

 St-Pierre said that ahead of the scheduled return trip, some people were putting Vaseline up their noses in an attempt to thwart COVID-19 testing.

-Awad wrote on Twitter Wednesday that a “simple party” on a plane was behind the controversy.
+Awad wrote on Twitter on Wednesday that a “simple party” on a plane was behind the controversy.
 “I will take a moment to sit down and rethink everything,″ he said.
 “Especially how I can do things better next time.”

 Awad, who operates 111 Private Club, organized the trip including a group of social media “influencers” and reality TV stars, such as Karl Sabourin from the popular Quebec show “Occupation Double” and Sandrine Seguin and Anna-Maelle Laprise, who both appeared on the province’s version of “Love Island.”